Loading...

 Veza Lifecycle Management uses Salesforce SCIM APIs for identity provisioning operations.
 The SCIM protocol enables the automated exchange of user identity data between Veza and Salesforce.
 The permissions listed above provide the necessary access for SCIM functionality.

-The Connected App used for the integration must have OAuth scopes that include api
+The Connected App used for the integration must have OAuth scopes that include api and refresh_token permissions and a certificate for JWT-based authentication

 To make the required API calls, the integration requires a custom user profile in Salesforce with "API Enabled" permission